 I was thankful to go again in May 2016 and since then have learnt more things about poetry.
 This time Carol Ann Duffy was on the course, and her words, wisdom, voice gave me fields to plough for the rest of the year.

 My travels in the Poetry Community is increasing every year.
 More poets come into my life.
 I believe it is the best community in the world.
 You can have every pigmentation of the skin, every religion, every sexual orientation, every football fan, every age group all in one room.
 And everyone is happy.

 It's an amazing world.
 I am thankful for finding it.
 Please don't sit back and stay outside the sphere of poetry.
 It's a world worth joining.

-my first collection is now out....!
+My first collection is now out....!
 THE MINER, FUTURECYCLE PRESS.
-It is on Amazon.
+It is on Amazon or you can buy it from shop.

 My acknowledgements to the following for helping me achieve my first collection.
 Gillian Clarke and Maura Dooley for lighting the fuse at Ty Newydd.
 They have been fantastic support and wonderful voices to go to.
 I would be lost without them.